Kavaratti: Economy

 Tourism is one of the primary industries on the island.
 The island has pristine white sand beaches, favored by tourists for sun bathing.
 The calm lagoons on Kavaratti island are ideal for water sports and swimming.

 A number of hotels and resorts have been developed on Kavaratti in recent years.
 The waters around the coral atoll are rich in diverse marine life.
 The Kavaratti Aquarium has a rich collection of corals and a vast collection of tropical fish specimens.

 The other major industries on the island are fisheries and agriculture.
 Coconut is the dominant crop on the island.
-With the ascent of tourism, the fishing industry has seen a major decline.
+With a decline in fisheries, tourism has seen an increase as a means of livelihood.

 Transportation

 Among the most popular means of travel to Kavaratti from the Indian mainland is via an overnight voyage by passenger ships.
 A number of passenger liners operate from Kochi to Kavaratti and other Lakshadweep islands.

 The nearest domestic airport is Agatti Airport on Agatti Island 54 km away, followed by helicopter or boat transfers from Agatti to Kavaratti.
 Commercial flights usually operate from Kochi to Agatti.

 The closest international airport are the Cochin International Airport in Kochi and the Calicut International Airport at Kozhikode on the mainland.